Armed Groups Deploy In Libya Capital - UrduPoint

 Armed Groups Deploy In Libya Capital

-On Tuesday morning, images posted online showed a tank and pickup trucks mounted with machine guns in Fornaj district, close to the university campus, where some roads were blocked with piles of sandbags guarded by armed men.
+Images posted online in the morning showed a tank and pickup trucks mounted with machine guns in Fornaj district, where armed men guarding sandbags blocked some roads.

 Schools and the University of Tripoli closed as a precaution but there were no firefights, residents said.